How to Share the Gospel With a New Ager

 The New Age is not new.
-Tenants of New Age doctrine have been a part of human history since Satan in the form of a snake deceived Adam and Eve in the garden with the promises of godhood.
-Although those in the New Age movement vary in their particular doctrines and practices (because it is not one centrally organized religion) they do have some common core beliefs.
+Tenants of New Age doctrine have been a part of human history since Satan, in the form of a snake, deceived Adam and Eve in the garden with the promises of godhood.
+Although those in the New Age movement vary in their particular doctrines and practices (because it is not one centrally organized religion), they do share some common core beliefs.

 Questions You Can Ask

 - Have you ever had any supernatural or paranormal experiences happen to you?

 - Why are you excited about New Age beliefs?

 - Do you ever talk about your beliefs with others who see things the same way or do you feel pretty isolated when it comes to your religion?